courtcraw/mesadu_wdbinaries/docs/lab2.md

 ## Task 5: clean/make/run

+Recompile and run your new model.
 When you run this model, if you've chosen to output your net data, it would be good to check that you are properly including your newly added elements.
 If you have not output net data, you can check the abundance panel in the pgstar output to see if there is a line for $$^{18}O$$ that appears.

 Upon the run's completion, record your helium shell thickness and the time of helium ignition to [the google spreadsheet](https://docs.google.com/spreadsheets/d/1__UPg_5JfiBkJpZTleyaSwW_faxHzmo_X7Us2RTfLOM/edit#gid=1651867869).